makovalab-psu/NoiseCancellingRepeatFinder/README.md

 of the type produced by PacBio and Oxford Nanopore.
 The implementation was shaped by the expectation that sequences would not be longer than ≈500kbp and motifs were not longer than ≈200bp.
-So while it may work for bigger problems than that, there also may be issues, primarily relating to memory use and speed.
+So while it may work for bigger problems than that, there also may be issues, primarily relating to memory consumption and speed.

+Similarly, we haven't explored it's use in the absence of sequencing noise.
+While we expect it would be useful for searching for repeated motifs in an assembled genome, we have not investigated that use case.

 ### Usage Details